cjose26/Employee-Management-System/README.md

 # Employee Management System

 An Employee Tracker app desinged as a solution for managing a company's employees using node, inquirer, and MySQL.
+To install the application follow the guide below.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)